stacks-network/stacks-core/blockstack_registrar/README.md

 ## Setup Environment

-Blockchain ID currently uses the Namecoind blockchain for storing data.
+Blockchain ID currently uses the Namecoin blockchain for storing data.
 You'll need to compile a Namecoin Daemon (namecoind) to register/update opennames and profiles.
 You can follow the instructions for [compiling namecoind on Debian](https://github.com/namesystem/registrar/blob/master/doc/build-debian.md).

 We've also developed a Python RPC client, shipped with [pybitcoin](https://github.com/namesystem/pybitcoin/rpc) for easily interacting with namecoind.
 This RPC client can be used to register users and update their profiles once you've setup your own namecoind instance.
 See the [README](https://github.com/namesystem/pybitcoin/tree/master/pybitcoin/rpc) files for details.